cklb/pymoskito/docs/tutorial/new_model.rst

     :end-before: #register
     :lineno-match:

-Do not forget to link your model to the toolbox at the very bottom of your code:
+Do not forget to register your model to the toolbox at the bottom of your code.
+This command lets PyMoskito know that this module is available:

 .. literalinclude:: minimalSystem/model.py
     :start-after: #register